jessemcg/geek-dictation/README.md

 ## Getting Started
 ### Set up a GGML optimized whisper model
 The documentation in [whisper.cpp](https://github.com/ggerganov/whisper.cpp) is fairly straight forward.
-For a reasonably powerful desktop computer, I would recommend the english small model, which isn't actually that small (tiny and base are smaller).
-For a notebook computer or an older desktop, base or tiny is probably better.
+If using a Cuda enabled Nvidia GPU, I recommend the largest model.
+If using a CPU for inference, I recommend the English small model or the English base model.

+#### Compiling for Cuda Enabled GPU

 The whisper.cpp documentation describes ways to further accelerate inference speed.
+If at all possible, I highly recommend compiling for use with a Cuda enabled Nvidia GPU.
+This will allow you to run the largest whisper model with near-instant speech to text translation.
+The above example was done with an RTX 4090 (overkill but I am also running a local LLM).

+You will need both the Nvidia driver and the Cuda toolkit installed.
+Your GPU will probably need atleast 6 gigabites of VRAM.
+If you are on Fedora Linux, you can avoid a lot of headache by using Fedora 39 (not 40) because it is sure to work with the driver and has the older GCC compiler that the Cuda toolkit requires.
+In addition, only install the Nvidia driver from the [Fusion Nonfree Repository](https://rpmfusion.org/Howto/NVIDIA).
+The Cuda toolkit can be installed from the Nvidia servers.
+See [Fedora Cuda Instructions](https://rpmfusion.org/Howto/CUDA).

+#### Compiling with Openvino for CPU inference

-Because I do not have a fancy GPU, I went with [openvino](https://github.com/openvinotoolkit/openvino).
-For those considering this approach, I have two thoughts.
-First, although openvino is an Intel project, it works just fine with AMD CPUs with an x86 architecture.
-Second, the version of openvino could matter.
-Through much trial and error, I learned that version 2023.0.0 (recommended by whisper.cpp) worked for my older Coffee Lake intel computer.
-However, I needed version 2023.2.0 for my newer Ryzen 9 7950X computer.
+For CPU inference, you can use [openvino](https://github.com/openvinotoolkit/openvino).
+Openvino is an Intel project, but it works just fine with AMD CPUs with an x86 architecture.

-April 25, 2024 update: Now compiling with openvino toolkit 2023.2.0 (rhel) works for both computers, but after Fedora updated to version 40 and messed with packaging for the shared library TBB (Threading Building Blocks), I had to install development version of tbb and move some of the old tbb files back where they used to be:
+I was able to get openvino working with Fedora 40 and openvino toolkit 2023.2.0 (labeled rhel).
+However, because Fedora 40 changed the packaging for the shared library TBB (Threading Building Blocks), I had to install the development version of tbb and move some of the old tbb files back where they used to be:

     sudo dnf install tbb-doc